EITC Press Release for Flint Hill Farm Educational Center, Inc. (FHFEC)

 Specific Programs Include:

 Year round School to Farm Educational Tours - grades K-8

 Three Season Traveling Farm to School Education Exhibit - K-8

 Summer Horse Lovers Day Camp - ages 7-14

 It is the only working farm in the Lehigh Valley with School to Farm courses supporting the PA Department of Education’s ‘Agriculture & Society’ curriculum.
-Students enjoy and experience farm animals; watching and learning how to care for and feed them.
-They learn nutritional basics, how cheese, butter, yogurt and kefir are derived from goat, sheep and cow milk.
-They visit the blacksmith forge, handle all the tools needed to shoe a horse [there are free demonstrations through the summer that students are invited to] and forge tools.
-They take Woods Walks, during which they identify the trees, animals, flowers, birds and insects that inhabit the wilder portion of the farm.
-They visit community gardens and the greenhouse and learn about soil preservation, food sources and nutrition.
-In the late spring and fall students observe all of the farming equipment and take a tractor drawn wagon ride.
-The new aquaponics exhibit, a means of growing herbs in the solar room has become an inclusive science project in and of itself.
+Students enjoy and experience farm animals - watching and learning how to care for and feed them.
+They learn nutrition and dairy basics - how cheese, butter, yogurt, and kefir are derived from goat, sheep, and cow milk.
+They visit the blacksmith forge, handle all the tools needed to shoe a horse, and can watch demonstrations in the summer.
+They take a Woods Walks, during which they identify the trees, animals, flowers, birds, and insects that inhabit the wilder portion of the farm.
+They visit community gardens and the greenhouse to learn about soil preservation, sustainability, food sources, and proper stewardship of natural resources.
+In the late spring and fall, students observe all of the farming equipment and take a tractor drawn wagon ride.
+The new aquaponics exhibit, a means of growing herbs in the solar room, has become an inclusive science project in and of itself.

-If your business has not applied to take advantage of the EITC program, and you want to learn more, please go to dced.pa.gov/programs/educational-improvement-tax-credit-program-eitc/.
-Please call FHFED office with questions (610-838-2928) and visit our website www.flinthillfarm.org.
+If your business has not applied to take advantage of the EITC program, and you want to learn more, please visit dced.pa.gov/programs/educational-improvement-tax-credit-program-eitc/.
+Please call FHFEC office with questions (610-838-2928) and visit our website www.flinthillfarm.org.